ARMmbed/mbed-os-5-docs/docs/refs/api/drivers/AnalogOut.md

 **Tips:**

-* Not all pins are capable of being AnalogOut, so check the pinmap for your platform.
+* Not all pins are capable of being AnalogOut, so check the pinmap for your board.
 * For more information about converting a digital value to its analog representation, see [http://en.wikipedia.org/wiki/Digital-to-analog_converter](http://en.wikipedia.org/wiki/Digital-to-analog_converter).

 ##### API